 The most interesting thing about is the staging.
 The 53mm drivers are angled and it adds something.
-The soundstage is very wide, not HD800-level but pretty close, similar to the spaciousness of a K701.
+The soundstage is very wide, not on the level of the HD800, but pretty close, similar to the spaciousness of a K701.
 Some people will describe it as “out-of-head” soundstage or “sounding behind your ears”, though I won’t go that far.
 Imaging is decently precise, this makes a very good gaming headphone, though it lacks the low-end.

 The AD900X is generally hard to recommend because of its lean balance and the difficulty getting a seal with the 3D Wings.
 I much prefer its closed-back brother, the A900X.

 This graph is not the measurement of the AD900X, but its predecessor, the AD900.
 I am pretty sure both models have a very similar tonality, based on my experience with the AD900X and looking at that graph.
 Severe lack of body below 100-130hz, moderately dipped upper-mids but with a narrow peak around 4khz, and decent treble.